HTTP Stream API

 If the message is compressed, the content-encoding: value should be set to the compression type.
 More detail on the content-encoding header can be found here.
 If this value is not declared, Hydrolix will attempt to infer any applied compression.

-See Compression for a complete list of supported compression types.
+See Compression Algorithms for a complete list of supported compression types.
 If no compression is used on the request document, the content-encoding header is not required.

-It should be noted that the http request document can be compressed using multiple methods if required before being ingested to Hydrolix.
+It should be noted that the HTTP request document can be compressed using multiple methods if required before being ingested to Hydrolix.

 If data was encoded with compression A, then B, then C,